encode/httpx/docs/advanced.md

 ## Pool limit configuration

-You can control the connection pool size using the `pool_limits` keyword argument on the client.
-It takes instances of `httpx.PoolLimits` which define:
+You can control the connection pool size using the `limits` keyword argument on the client.
+It takes instances of `httpx.Limits` which define:

 - `max_keepalive`, number of allowable keep-alive connections, or `None` to always allow.
 (Defaults 10)